Cold Email Infrastructure Setup: Domains, Mailboxes, and Sending at Scale

 - 10,000 emails/day: 60-70 domains, 240-280 mailboxes

 Start conservatively.
 It's better to have fewer domains sending at lower volumes with excellent deliverability than to max out infrastructure and damage reputation across all domains simultaneously.
+For the actual email copy and sequences to run through this infrastructure, see our cold email sequence writing guide.

 Domain Naming Conventions and Best Practices